Beluga Lentil, Kale and Orange Veg Salad with Olive Tapenade Dressing, combines autumnal colours, something to serve at Halloween?

 Last year for Halloween I made some aptly themed pumpkin muffins, but this year wanted to do something a bit outside of the predicted box, and came up with this healthy salad.
 This can be made well in advance of eating, so would be the perfect dish to make ahead and take along to a halloween gathering.

 How often is it you stumble across a field of bright orange freshly harvested pumpkins?
-Well I was lucky enough to this week and these vibrant orange colours were the inspiration for this recipe.
+Well I was lucky enough to see these this week at Half Moon Bay, and these vibrant orange colours were the inspiration for this recipe.

-Though, in my salad I skipped the pumpkin (bar the seeds in the dressing) and instead used a mix of orange veg including butternut squash, carrot and sweet potatoes.
+In my salad I skipped the pumpkin (bar the seeds in the dressing) and instead used a mix of orange veg including butternut squash, carrot and sweet potatoes.
 Other colours associated with halloween are black and green (think Wicked Witch of the West dressed in black with a green face), so I choose to incorporate black beluga lentils, black olives, green raw shredded kale, basil and pumpkin seeds.
 I rather think the olive tapenade dressing looks like something that would ooze from a witch’s nose.
-I can assure you however it tastes pretty damn good!
+I can assure you however it tastes nothing like that.

-Since I’ve found thus far on my Californian adventure that good quality meat and fish, is much more expensive than in the UK (that’s either true or actually its more like I the fact I can’t get my head around the dollar to sterling conversion so everything feels more expensive…).
-Either way, its inspiring me to be more creative with my plant based recipes, and try new ingredients – today lentils.
-Lentils are indeed legumes, but less likely to cause gas problems like beans.
-Also unlike beans they don’t require prior overnight soaking.
+Since I’ve found thus far on my Californian adventure that good quality meat and fish, is much more expensive than in the UK.
+It’s inspiring me to be more creative with my plant based recipes, and try new ingredients.
 Beluga lentils cook in just 20 minutes and look a bit like caviar.
 They keep their texture when cooked so are perfect for salads such as this.
 A good source of protein, fibre and trace minerals.

 Any left over dressing will keep for a few days, as will any left over salad.
 Keep both in a airtight container in the fridge.